TjerkKr/Freifunk-Flensburg-Gateway/README.md

   * [DHCP isc-dhcp-server IPv4 and IPv6](#dhcp-isc-dhcp-server-ipv4-and-ipv6)
   * [DNS bind9](#dns-bind9)
 * [VPN](#vpn)

+## Note
+Also one little side note: This guide has IPv6 NAT configuration in it.
+I strongly recommend against it.
+With the use of Mullvad or AirVPN tunnels, it's the only way IPv6 connectivity can be made, so it was used in this case.
+It will break stuff the same way as IPv4 NAT breaks stuff and shouldn't be needed, as IPv6 is available in vast amounts.
+Also, IPv6 NAT requires kernel 3.9 as a minimum specification.

 ## Requirements
     min.
 2 cores with good thread performance